oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 > **NOTE**: If you are an administrator of the repository, you can force the merge through without needing someone else to review it.

-Now that the pull request is merged to the `main` branch, the production workspace will automatically run the Terraform plan again and you will be given one last chance to confirm the changes.
+Now that the pull request is merged to the `main` branch, the production workspace will automatically rerun the Terraform plan, and you will be given one last chance to confirm the changes.

 {% img blog/okta-terraform-cloud/terraform-cloud-apply-finished.png alt:"Terraform Cloud apply finished" width:"800" %}{: .center-image }